 Please fill out the form and then return it by fax to 617-983-4688.

-Brigham and Women’s Psychiatric Partial Hospital Program (PHP) is a short term stabilization and treatment program for individuals who are acutely struggling with psychiatric issues.
-Many people attend this program after an inpatient psychiatric hospital stay, or to prevent further deterioration that would require hospitalization.
+Brigham and Women’s Psychiatric Partial Hospital Program (PHP) is a short-term stabilization and treatment program for individuals who are trying to cope with psychiatric issues, such as mood disorders, anxiety, and post-traumatic stress disorder.
+The PHP also helps those with co-occurring substance use issues.
+Many individuals attend the PHP after an inpatient psychiatric hospital stay or to prevent further worsening of symptoms that would require hospitalization.

-In addition, contact with family members or friends is offered as a regular part of partial hospital care.
+In addition, with your permission, contact with family members or friends is offered as a regular part of partial hospital care.

 Our program is designed to treat a full range of psychiatric disorders, including substance use disorders.

 Be able to participate in a group-based program (be able to collaborate with others)

 Have access to Patient Gateway (the MassGeneral Brigham confidential emailing platform)

 Participants must be residing in Massachusetts while participating in the vPHP